 - Paddlers will be required to fill out a legal waiver (for those aged 18 and above) or an acknowledgement of risk (for those under 18).
 A parent or legal guardian must sign for a minor.

 Not at all!
 Paddlefest includes many land-based activities for those who do not want to get into a boat.
-If this is more your jam, then the Hang Out Pass is perfect for you!
-Check out the options on our registration page.
+If this is more your jam, then the Land Activities Pass is perfect for you!
+Check out the options and details on our registration page.

 Note that you must register as a paddler to participate in water-based activities.

-However, if you want to participate throughout the weekend, it’s best if you register for a Paddler Pass or Hang Out Pass.
+However, if you want to participate throughout the weekend, it’s best if you register for a Paddler Pass or Land Activities Pass.
 You’ll also get a swag bag and t-shirt!

 Dogs are not allowed at the beaches or rocks at Mountain Portage or any other festival sites during the festival.

 Yes, please do!
-Whatever kind of boat you have.
-The Slave River offers flatwater and whitewater at the main festival site at Mountain Portage Rapids.
+Whatever kind of boat you have, you are encouraged to bring it along with your own gear.
+The Slave River offers both flatwater and whitewater at the main festival site at Mountain Portage Rapids.

 Paddlefest is a family event with activities for all ages.
-There are certain age requirements for those who wish to register as paddlers, but otherwise, there are no age limits.
+There are certain age requirements for those who wish to register, but otherwise there are no age limits to enjoy the event.
 See our registration page and registration policies for more details.